 - Don’t think rejection is permanent.
 A minor change in circumstances can be the difference between acceptance and denial.
 If you pay off a loan or get a new job, you become a significantly different applicant.
 More on turning rejection into an approval…

 - Don’t put too much weight on a cosigner release.
 Some lenders are better than others when it comes to releasing a cosigner from the loan, but there is little incentive for any lender to grant a cosigner release.
 Lenders would much rather have two people responsible for the loan instead of one, so they will look for any reason to deny the release.
 For your financial planning, if you absolutely must have a cosigner, assume they will be on it for the life of the loan.
 More on understanding cosigner releases…

 - Student loan consolidation is a simple process.
 Find a new lender and get approved for a loan.
 Your new lender then pays off your old debts in full.
 With your old debt paid off, you now owe the new lender.
 Payments are made to the new lender at the lower interest rate and/or lower monthly payment that you previously agreed upon.

-- Consolidation and refinancing are pretty much the same thing.
+- Consolidation and refinancing are pretty much the same things.
 Refinancing means one lender pays off a single existing loan.
-Consolidation means a lender pays off multiple existing loans and you repay one larger single loan.
+Consolidation means a lender pays off multiple current loans and you repay one larger single loan.
 These terms are often used interchangeably.

 - Ask for help.
 Major financial decisions are never easy.
 Do as much research as possible, consider consulting financial professionals, and don’t be ashamed if you don’t understand something.
 Try our student loan forums to ask questions, exchange ideas, and get tips.